driessamyn/kapper/README.md

 <br clear="left" />

 Kapper is a lightweight, Dapper-inspired ORM (Object-Relational Mapping) library written in Kotlin, targeting the JVM ecosystem.
-It embraces SQL rathe than abstracting it away, providing a simple, intuitive API for executing queries and mapping results.
+It embraces SQL rather than abstracting it away, providing a simple, intuitive API for executing queries and mapping results.

 ## The Kapper Philosophy